UCI-GDIM32-W25/hw1-datrujil/README.md

 ## Open-Source Assets
 If you added any other outside assets, list them here!
 - [Sprout Lands sprite asset pack](https://cupnooble.itch.io/sprout-lands-asset-pack) - character and item sprites

+## Prof comments
+Thank you for writing such a detailed Devlog, and for clearly connecting the plans that you wrote to your code!
+I hope that this process was helpful for your in figuring out how you should structure your game projects.

+I'm definitely looking forward to see what you write for the HW2 Devlog, especially in terms of how you imagine you'll want to structure your coding plans moving forward.
+The plans that you write for your final project will be super important, especially since the project will be much more complex than the homeworks, so it'll be good to keep developing how you want to write your plans and Devlogs (as long as you're always answering the Devlog prompt!).

+You may also want to check out this [README formatting guide here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to make sure your formatting turns out as expected.